C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 And I can perform some basic configuration, like check and enable network pairing mode.
 The bridge also produces a heart-beat, so we can be confident that it is communicating with HA.

-I highly recommend that you make sure your Home Assistant instance is configured to use Google Home / Amazon Alexa for TTS & that you have the Mobile Phone Companion App, working over the internet for phone notifications.
+I highly recommend that you configure your Home Assistant instance to use Google Home / Amazon Alexa for TTS & that you have the Mobile Phone Companion App, working over the internet for remote phone notifications.

 ![HA Notification](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/HA%20App%20notifications.png)
 [![Video of my Google Home announcing an event](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/ha-fireangel-googlehome.png)](https://youtu.be/Ph-9fv3ursU)